sergionaskbr/machine_learning_experiment/README.md

 # Machine Learning Experiment
-## A repository for training 16 algorithms in classification, regression and clustering.
+## Training 16 algorithms in classification, regression and clustering.

 </br>
 This experiment is the final project of the Machine Learning Fundamentals discipline of the DS Community Data Science Course.